shohaib1996/AI-Form-Builder-Backend/README.md

 - ✅ **AI-Powered Form Creation**
   Generate entire form structures using natural language prompts (powered by OpenAI and DeepSeek).

-- 🧩 **Drag-and-Drop Form Editor**
-  Reorder, remove, and edit fields in real-time.

-- 🗂 **Form Templates**
-  Start with pre-designed templates or let AI generate one.

 - 🔒 **User Authentication**
   Google OAuth and secure JWT-based sessions.